 So, if you haven’t already started the conversation with your kids, it’s not too late.
 It’s the perfect opportunity to start, and it’s crucial now more than ever.
 Recognise your privilege and the inequality around you, and choose your words carefully when you speak to your kids, family, friends and strangers you meet, especially in a country that strives for racial harmony.

-Talking about race
+Talking about race with your kids

 If you’re looking to understand how kids at different ages perceive race, The Conscious Kid has a great Instagram post (below) that briefly explains why it’s never too early to start talking about it.

-Tools to help you educate the next generation
+Tools to help you educate the next generation on racism

 How else you can help on the topic of racism